Mythic82/Qbittorrent-auto-delete/README.md

+# Qbittorrent-auto-delete

+Tired of managing complex seeding rules and manually selecting torrents to remove when your disk space runs low?
+This script is designed to simplify your life.
+Once set up, you only need to define seeding rules for each category.
+Then, as you add new torrents to these categories, they'll be managed automatically.
+When your drive starts to fill up, the script takes action.
+It prioritizes removing the least performing torrents - those with the lowest seeding ratio over the past month.
+This process continues until it reaches your specified free disk space or torrent count.
+With this tool, you can:

+Automate torrent management
+Maintain optimal disk space
+Ensure your best-performing torrents keep seeding

+Say goodbye to manual torrent management and hello to a more efficient, hands-off approach!

 ## Support the Project

 If you find this project helpful and want to support its development, you can buy me a coffee!

 [![Buy Me A Coffee](https://img.shields.io/badge/Buy%20Me%20A%20Coffee-☕-yellow.svg)](https://www.buymeacoffee.com/Mythic82)

-# Qbittorrent-auto-delete

-A Python script that automatically manages torrents in qBittorrent based on specified seeding rules, available disk space, and number of seeding torrents.
+This is a Python script that automatically manages torrents in qBittorrent based on specified seeding rules, available disk space, and number of seeding torrents.

 ## Overview